aggregate1166877/scalable-express-boilerplate/README.md

  * You should receive a JSON message containing "Hello, world!"
  * Your terminal should display an auth warning along with `--> API server received: "Hello, server!"`

-If you receive an error stating that a token is required, ensure that you have set your content type to `application/json` inside your HTTP query application.
+*If you receive an error stating that a token is required, ensure that you have set your content type to `application/json` inside your HTTP query application.*

-You may want to send the same request using GET.
+You may want to send the same request with the above token using GET.
 Due to the fact that sending auth tokens via URL params is a security problem, you should use GET headers instead, because it achieves the same result as using `body` for POSTs.
 This boilerplate will work just fine when using GET headers.
 There's an amazing wiki